 27.02 we took off their route Chernyshov group and transferred them to height "1079", Kurikov group, Akselrod group and ITL group of Moiseev with the dogs.
 There turned out to be 7 groups.

 27.02.59 I was appointed Chief of Joint Staff of the search teams and sent to height "1079".
 In the evening of the same day a search base camp for 36 members was setup on the same area.

 On the same day while searching the general area the bodies of Doroshenko and Krivonischenko were found, the body of Igor Dyatlov and the body of Zina Kolmogorova.
 With the participation of comrade prosecutor Tempalov an inspection protocol was drawn up about the scene where the bodies were discovered.

 The first bodies of Krivonischenko and Doroshenko were found under the crown of a cedar cedar tree near a makeshift campfire.
 The bodies were in a half-naked state.
-On Krivonischenko's body was checked shirt, torn white underpants and trunks.
+On Krivonischenko's body was checkered shirt, torn white underpants and trunks.
 No other clothing.
-On Doroshenko's body was shirt, checked shirt, padded pants and shorts.
+On Doroshenko's body was shirt, checkered shirt, padded pants and shorts.
 No other clothing as well.
 Inspection detected that they or in their presence was lit a pretty decent fire of cedar and fir-trees branches, but the fire was burning for hour and a half (80 cm cedar boughs burned in half).

 By the fire were scattered several socks of wool and cotton, lady's handkerchief burned in several places, a few scraps of woolen clothes, but these things